What does a Tune-Up Include? Check Out Our Tune-Up Checklist

 - Can lead to high oil pressure in severe circumstances of clogging.

-Should be replaced with every oil change at recommended intervals.
-Learn more from this guide
+- Should be replaced with every oil change at recommended intervals.
+Learn more from oil change guide.

 - Dirty fuel and contaminated fuel tanks can clog your fuel filter and lead to low fuel pressure, sometimes resulting in hesitation while accelerating or rough idling.